sauba/learningHowToDocumentAPI/README.md

 ###### Respostas | Awnsers
 ##### OK !
 200
 ###### PT-BR
-Caso essa resposta aconteça você receberá a listagem de games do banco de dados
+Caso essa resposta aconteça você receberá um token
 ###### EN
-In case you got this awnser you will receive a game´s list from the database
+In case you got this awnser you will receive a token

 ```
 Exemplo | Example

 [
     {
-        "id": 23,
-        "title": "Call of duty MW",
-        "year": 2019,
-        "price": 60
-    },
-    {
-        "id": 65,
-        "title": "Sea of thieves",
-        "year": 2018,
-        "price": 40
-    },
-    {
-        "id": 2,
-        "title": "Minecraft",
-        "year": 2012,
-        "price": 20
+        "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwiZW1haWwiOiJ0aGlhZ29AdGVzdGUuY29tIiwiaWF0IjoxNjEyNDAzMDI0LCJleHAiOjE2MTI0MTAyMjR9.Wd-                             3UWMbtlEJsUYEv6EsCvBn3Dzd0SZOPkgO0T5M-_cAAAQSCEBENNxxqwcebrbwsbr"
     }
 ]

 ```

 ##### Falha de Autenticação | Authentication Failure - Error 401
 ###### PT-BR
 Caso essa resposta aconteça, isso significa que houve alguma falha durante o processo de autenticação da requisição.
 Motivos: e-mail ou senha incorretos.
 ###### EN
 In case you got this awnser it means that you are having some problem at the requirement of authentication process.
-Possibles Reasons: e-mail or password or both are incorrects.
+Possibles Reasons: the user e-mail or password or both are incorrects.

 ```
 {